theREDspace/HammerSpace/README.md

 *Why not simply use PostMessage API?*

-Hammerspace provides functionality that makes handling PostMessage API calls easier, reducing the amount of custom code that a developer would otherwise need to write any way.
+Hammerspace provides functionality that makes handling PostMessage API calls easier, reducing the amount of custom code that a developer would have to write from scratch.
 It also allows handling multiple instances of iframes and distinguishing the PostMessage API calls.

 *Where would this be useful?*